marrow/mongo/guide/fields.md

 #### Projection

 {% method -%}
-Subclasses of `Document` provide a `__projection__` attribute which provides the default set of fields to project based on field `project` predicates.
+Subclasses of `Document` provide a `__projection__` attribute containing the default set of fields to project based on field `project` predicates.
 Behaviour is somewhat complex; all fields excluding those marked for exclusion (`False`) are projected unless any are marked for explicit inclusion (`True`) in which case just those are.
 Fields whose predicates evaluate to `None` (the default) will only be included in the former case.

 {% sample lang="python" -%}
 ```python